rohlex18/ArtemisWorkshop/README.md

 ```

 ### 2. Setup Artemis Client
 Visit this [link](https://universityofadelaide.box.com/s/ywlggscc58hpwc7ekq3kpr0327fbswvz) and download the Artemis executable.
 Follow the install prompts and accept the firewall configuration options.
+Pick the **800x600 windowed** resolution so that there is room on your screen to also show the TCP Proxy.
 Double check the version is `2.7.5`.
 To play as a client click `Start Client`.

 ![](img/artemis_welcome.png)